 The Houses are named after distinguished figures associated with our building.

-Upon joining Eaton Square Senior School, each pupil is allocated to one of the four Houses, becoming a member ‘for life’ under the guidance of the other pupils and teachers within their House.
+Upon joining Eaton Square Senior School, each student is allocated to one of the four Houses, becoming a member ‘for life’ under the guidance of the other students and teachers within their House.
 Family members will follow each other into the same House, a tradition which we hope will encourage camaraderie, loyalty, and commitment.
-All teaching staff are also allocated to a house and each house is led by a Head of House (staff member), House Captains (current Year 10 pupils) and house representatives (a pupil from each year group).
+All teaching staff are also allocated to a house and each house is led by a Head of House (staff member), House Captains (current Year 10 students) and house representatives (a student from each year group).

-The structure of the House system means that each pupil has a chance to shine, to discover their own talents and to make a genuine contribution to their school community.
-House assemblies, events and celebrations allow pupils to build teamship and kinship vertically and horizontally.
+The structure of the House system means that each student has a chance to shine, to discover their own talents and to make a genuine contribution to their school community.
+House assemblies, events and celebrations allow students to build teamship and kinship vertically and horizontally.
 Houses provide opportunities for leadership, responsibility, coaching and mentoring.

 There are inter-House competitions in numerous academic, sports and cultural activities including music, poetry, maths, science, general knowledge, drama, art, chess, sports and debating.